Giorgy-dev/Giorgy-dev/README.md

 🤌🏻 Italian, Veneto, Padua
 19y/o

 Hi!
-I am a software developer (high level), but I am also:
+I am a frontend developer, but I am also:

  - 👨‍🎓 Graduated in IT at ITI Severi Padova
     Here I learned Java and PHP